 The moderate stream impairment and the noncompliant spike of the 1996 T indicated items that needed more scrutiny in subsequent measurement and was determined to be an anomaly related to the 10 year storm and mulch pile runoff.
 More significant data since then has shown similar results as cumulative indicators established themselves.
-Monitoring results from this initial project not only provided data on specific BMP performance, but the vital long-term picture for the watershed as well since the property is at a lower point.
+Monitoring results from this initial project not only provided data on specific BMP performance, but the vital long-term picture for the watershed as well, since the property is at a lower point.
 Other future regulated projects up-drainage also provided similar on-site monitoring and results.

-CONCLUSIONS
+4.CONCLUSIONS

-The monitoring results and evaluation of onsite conditions indicate that the lower stream reaches of the property have sensitive water resources and can potentially be developed in a manner that complies with regulatory requirements for wetland and stream protection.
-While this particular project required lengthy analysis and redesign, the lessons learned here made subsequent projects proceed more efficiently.
+The monitoring results and evaluation of onsite conditions indicate that the lower stream reaches of the property have sensitive water resources and can potentially be developed in a manner that complies with regulatory requirements for wetland and stream protection - and in light of the pre-existing agricultural use, even a net gain.
+While this particular project required lengthy analysis and redesign, the lessons learned here made subsequent projects proceed more efficiently - and now the lessons and practices learned are routine and customary today.

-More important, this project along with the development review of the subsequent properties up-stream fueled State/county efforts to refine and establish more progressive ecologically-based stream and wetland restoration practices, stormwater management regulations, improved and strengthened local involvement in the permitting process, and removed sometimes incompatible regulatory conflicts encumbering the regulated public.
+More important, this project along with the development review of the subsequent properties upstream fueled state/county efforts to refine and establish more progressive ecologically-based stream and wetland restoration practices, stormwater management regulations, improved and strengthened local involvement in the permitting process, and removed sometimes incompatible regulatory conflicts encumbering the regulated public.

-This effort also laid historical groundwork for the creation of numerous interagency processes.
+This effort also laid historical groundwork for the creation of numerous interagency processes including the following initiatives.

-- A basis for "how we do it now" - A basis for groundbreaking county Special Protection Area legislation - A basis for local, state, federal coordinating committees and public processes - A basis for initial findings for new U. S. EPA required watershed-wide nonpoint source monitoring and compliance requirements - A basis for more biosensitive stream crossing initiatives - A basis for formalizing increased local/state biological monitoring teaming efforts - More efficient and equitable review of future critical projects
+- A basis for "how we do it now" - A basis for groundbreaking county Special Protection Area legislation - A basis for local, state, federal coordinating committees and public processes - A basis for initial findings for new U.S. EPA required ("MS4") watershed-wide nonpoint source monitoring and compliance requirements - A basis for more biosensitive stream crossing initiatives - A basis for formalizing increased local/state biological monitoring teaming efforts - More efficient and equitable review of future critical projects